 - 1 teaspoon salt

-- 1/4 teaspoon freshly ground pepper
+- ¼ teaspoon freshly ground pepper

-- 1 large egg
+- 2 large eggs

-- 2 tablespoons extra virgin olive oil
+- 5 ¼ tablespoons (70 g) extra virgin olive oil

-- 1 spring onion finely chopped
+- 1 green onion finely chopped

 - 1 tablespoon fresh thyme chopped

-Whisk the milk, egg, and oil together.
-Add the wet ingredients to the dry ingredients and whisk until just incorporated.
+- Pour the wet ingredients into the dry ingredients and stir with a wooden spoon until just incorporated.
+Avoid overmixing!

-Stir in the zucchini, cheddar cheese, spring onion and thyme with a wooden spoon until evenly dispersed.
+- Fold in the grated zucchini, shredded cheddar cheese, spring onion, and fresh thyme until evenly distributed.The batter will be thick, that's ok.

-Spoon the batter into the prepared muffin tin (about 3/4 full) and bake for 30-35 minutes or until the tops are just golden and a skewer inserted in the center comes out clean.
+- Bake for 20-25 minutes, or until the tops are just golden and a skewer inserted in the center comes out clean.